0Miles/todo-bot/README.md

 ## Todo channel
 Use discord channel as a todo list.
-A message that mentions someone is considered a todo, and any reaction emoji is given to indicate that the todo is done.
+A message that mentions someone is considered a todo, and any reaction emoji is attached to the message to indicate that the todo is done.
-Mention the bot when you want to see undone todos and it will pull all undone todos to channel bottom.
+Mention the bot when you want to see undone todos.
+The bot will pull all undone todos to channel bottom.

 ### Commands
  - ``/todo-channel watch`` Watch the current Channel as a todo list.